 If my primary aged child came home from school and began to pray in the direction of Mecca or practising meditation, I would have concerns.

-Is it not possible that she was indoctrinated out of this belief by her well-meaning parents?
+The question of indoctrination works in all directions.
+It is possible that children could be indoctrinated out of belief in God by well-meaning parents or teachers.
 After all, research suggests that children naturally believe in the existence of a creator and do not acquire religious beliefs only through education or indoctrination.
 16

-The most concerning implication of this for me is not in religious education per se, but in the religious worship that is mandatory in schools in Northern Ireland (as in each constituent part of the UK) and usually takes place in assemblies.
+The judgement also touches on the religious worship that is mandatory in schools in Northern Ireland (as in each constituent part of the UK) and usually takes place in assemblies.

 It does not explicitly say that collective worship should be “objective, critical, and pluralistic”, but in using these words as the alternative to “indoctrination” and insisting that there should be no “indoctrination” in schools, it strongly implies that the same test should apply to collective worship.